LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

 First verify if the `AuthInfo` is valid or not.
 If not, return false.

-Then search if there exists the user relating to the followeeMid.
+Then search if there exists the user relating to the ``followeeMid``.
 If not, return false.

 If the user has followed the followeemid when performing this operation, it will be deleted from `follow`.
 On the contrary, it will be inserted.